4 Billion Years On

 This month in numbers

-The Bahamas experienced its 20th warmest April on record, with an average temperature of 24.69°C, an anomaly of +0.7°C compared to the 1961–1990 baseline.
-The period of February to April 2026 ranked as the 11th warmest on record, with an average temperature of 24.22°C, an anomaly of +1.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The global land temperature for February to April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.2°C.
+April 2026 saw an average temperature of 24.69°C in the Bahamas, marking an anomaly of +0.7°C compared to the 1961–1990 baseline.
+This ranked as the 20th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C.

 What changed